LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-11-rustlings-standard-library-types.md

 ## iterators5.rs

 Now is the time to learn [`std::iter::Iterator::filter`].
-It does what it name implies.
-It *filters out* elements that you don't need while iterating.
+It does what its name implies.
+It *filters out* elements that you don't need it while iterating.

 ```rust
 fn count_iterator(map: &HashMap<String, Progress>, value: Progress) -> usize {